zbokaee/SentimentAnalysing/README.md

 :one:  SA of the tweet considering sub phrases. <br/>
 :two: SA of the tweet as a whole. <br/>

+:bangbang: This project is under construction ..... <br>

 :point_right:Prerequisites:

  1) Python 2.6 or higher